VRConservation/confi/_build/html/_sources/chapters/7_road.md

 The Fall River Resource Conservation District, working with grant funding from the Office of Planning and Research (OPR), is initiating a Pilot Project known as the California Forest Residual Aggregation and Market Enhancement (CalFRAME) Pilot Project to aggregate feedstock so that existing and emerging businesses can secure long-term contracts for forest wood products.
 Numerous small and industrial businesses are working to sustainably manage California forests in this geography's Wildland Urban Interface (WUI) and wildlands.
 A main goal (and challenge) of the project is developing and sustainably funding a joint powers authority to manage feedstock aggregation in the region.
 ```
+The region faces similar challenges faced by other rural forested regions in California: difficulty in sustainable funding, workforce availability and capacity, and transportation.
+Workforce development and transportation are beyond the scope of this publication, although some funding could help with each of these two challenges.
+Let's shift to funding categories possible for similar communities.

 ## Funding
 Funding is a partial solution to several barriers to implementing forest restoration projects.
 However, rather than focusing on individual funding sources and types, developing strong financial mechanisms that collate a portfolio of funding for any project, program, or landscape may be a higher priority.
 We have organized this section to be brief and organized to flow from the more traditional funding types to non-traditional and less well-established.
 The Roadmap is not meant to be a definitive funding guide source; we describe funding and investment resources, including the grant roster developed by project proponents, that may be considered, along with descriptions of non-tradition funding sources.